Books

 Rosalind Dixon and Theunis Roux (eds)

-Blackshield and Williams Australian Constitutional Law and Theory: Commentary and Materials (Federation Press, 7th ed 2018)
+Blackshield and Williams Australian Constitutional Law and Theory book cover

 George Williams, Sean Brennan and Andrew Lynch

-This is the new and seventh edition of this acclaimed and authoritative book on Australian constitutional law.
-Fresh material reflects the contemporary approach of the High Court including its emphasis on statutory interpretation as a tool of analysis in constitutional litigation.The book has also been fully revised and updated for major High Court and overseas decisions, including Wilkie v Commonwealth, Re Canavan, Brown v Tasmania, McCloy v New South Wales, Murphy v Electoral Commissioner, the Brexit Case and Plaintiff M68/2015 v Minister for Immigration.
+This is the new and fully updated edition of the acclaimed and authoritative book on Australian constitutional law.
+Fresh material reflects the contemporary approach of the High Court including its emphasis on statutory interpretation as a tool of constitutional analysis.

 2017